Jesus' references to harvest-ready fields have sparked

 are the days of harvest.
 The fields are as white in the world."

-Verses 4-42 of John 4 occur at a 2,000-year-old well.
-Jesus and his disciples had stopped
+Verses 4-42 of John 4 describe an event at what was then a 2,000-year-old well.
+Jesus and his

-there during a trip northward from Jerusalem to Galilee.
-On this particular journey they went
+disciples had stopped there during a trip northward from Jerusalem to Galilee.
+On this particular

-through Samaria, a region whose inhabitants were shunned by the Jews as "half-breeds."
+journey they went through Samaria, a region whose inhabitants were shunned by the Jews as

 When they came to Sychar, the disciples left Jesus at the ancient water source and went to